 Breast and Cosmetic Implant Registry

-The Breast and Cosmetic Implant Registry was opened on 10 October 2016.
-This is expected to capture the details of all breast implant procedures completed in England by both the NHS and private providers.
+The Breast and Cosmetic Implant Registry (BCIR) was opened on 10 October 2016.
+It is expected to capture the details of all breast implant procedures completed in England by both the NHS and private providers.

 Background and legal basis of the registry

-The Department of Health directed NHS Digital to carry out this work in response to Recommendation 21 of the Keogh Review of the Regulation of Cosmetic Interventions.
+The Department of Health and Social Care directed NHS Digital to carry out this work in response to Recommendation 21 of the Keogh Review of the Regulation of Cosmetic Interventions.

 What is the purpose of the registry?